alysarnau/PracticeHelper/README.md

 | Update   | /practice/:id      |    PUT    | Updates a particular practice post    |
 | Destroy  | /practice/:id      |  DELETE   | Deletes a particular practice post    |

-# STRETCH GOALS
-- Add a field to User Schema where you can add in favorite composers/pieces
-- Implement external API so you can create a favorite composers list